 How you eat is as important as what you eat, and good nutrition is essential to a healthy life.
 This course is ideal for those looking to improve their own health or who care for the wellbeing of others including fitness professionals, caregivers, food industry workers, community health workers and allied medical and health professionals.

-You will also learn how to plan a balanced diet, assess the nutritional status and needs of different people, and understand the timing and needs of special groups, including those who have diseases or dietary issues.
+You will learn how to plan a balanced diet, assess the nutritional status and needs of different people, and understand the timing and needs of special groups, including those who have diseases or dietary issues.

 On completion of this course, you will learn how food interacts with the human body, and how to keep the body running in optimal condition (including your own)!